Diamox (Acetazolamide)

 To comply with Canadian International Pharmacy Association regulations you are permitted to order a 3-month supply or the closest package size available based on your personal prescription. read more

-Acetazolamide Information
+Acetazolamide Oral Information

-Acetazolamide (a set a zole' a mide) Diamox® Sequels®
+(a set a zole' a mide)

 Acetazolamide is used to treat glaucoma, a condition in which increased pressure in the eye can lead to gradual loss of vision.
 Acetazolamide decreases the pressure in the eye.
 Acetazolamide is also used to reduce the severity and duration of symptoms (upset stomach, headache, shortness of breath, dizziness, drowsiness, and fatigue) of altitude (mountain) sickness.
 Acetazolamide is used with other medicines to reduce edema (excess fluid retention) and to help control seizures in certain types of epilepsy.
-This medication is sometimes prescribed for other uses; ask your doctor or pharmacist for more information.

 Acetazolamide comes as a tablet and capsule to take by mouth.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take acetazolamide exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.
-If you are taking the extended-release (long-acting) form of acetazolamide (Diamox Sequels), do not crush or chew the capsules.

 Take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for the missed one.